 Hikers should bring ample water (1+ gallons for Warriors), and wear sturdy hiking boots.
 Sunscreen, sunglasses, a hat, and a walking stick or poles are also recommended.

 Healthy refreshments are available at celebration stations, including the staging area at the base of the preserve, located of Wildcat Canyon Road at 13775 Blue Sky Ranch Road in Lakeside.
 Park staff are always on site and along the trail to answer questions and lead groups.

-The Warrior Hike Challenge event is hosted by County Parks in partnership with VALOR, the official veterans’ resource group for San Diego County employees, with support from REI San Diego and other sponsors.
+The Warrior Hike Challenge event is hosted by County Parks in partnership with VALOR, the official veterans’ resource group for San Diego County employees, with support from the San Diego River Park Foundation, REI San Diego and other sponsors.

 About El Capitan County Preserve: